XXX (2002 film)

 XXX (stylized as xXx and pronounced Triple X) is a 2002 American action film directed by Rob Cohen, produced by Neal H. Moritz and written by Rich Wilkes.
-The first installment in the XXX film series, the film stars Vin Diesel as Xander Cage, a thrill-seeking extreme sports enthusiast, stuntman and rebellious athlete-turned reluctant spy for the National Security Agency.
+The first installment in the xXx film series, the film stars Vin Diesel as Xander Cage, a thrill-seeking extreme sports enthusiast, stuntman, and rebellious athlete-turned-reluctant spy for the National Security Agency.
 Cage is sent on a dangerous mission to infiltrate a group of potential Russian terrorists in Central Europe.
-The film also stars Asia Argento, Marton Csokas and Samuel L. Jackson.
-Cohen, Moritz and Diesel had previously worked on The Fast and the Furious (2001) as director, producer and cast member respectively.

-The film grossed $277.4 million worldwide and was followed by two sequels, XXX: State of the Union and XXX: Return of Xander Cage, released in 2005 and 2017, respectively.
+The film also stars Asia Argento, Marton Csokas, and Samuel L. Jackson.
+Cohen, Moritz, and Diesel had previously worked on The Fast and the Furious (2001) as director, producer and cast member respectively.
+The film grossed $277.4 million worldwide and was followed by two sequels, xXx: State of the Union (2005) and xXx: Return of Xander Cage (2017).